DanPearce/CI_PP5_Nexus_DRF/README.md

 #### Users
 The User Model comes installed with the Django AllAuth Library and is used to connect with various features of the application
-- Has a One to One Relationshop with Profiles; owner field.
+- Has a One to One relationship with Profiles; owner field.
-- Has a ForeignKey relationship with Followers; owner and followed feilds.
+- Has a ForeignKey relationship with Followers; owner and followed fields.
 - Has a ForeignKey relationship with Posts; owner field.
 - Has a ForeignKey relationship with Comments; owner field.
 - Has a ForeignKey relationship with Likes; owner field.